ajwills72/catlearn/README.md

 `library(catlearn)`.

 ## Installing the latest (unstable) version
-f you're not sure what "unstable" means in this context, you probably want to install the **stable** version instead.
+If you're not sure what "unstable" means in this context, you probably want to install the **stable** version instead.
 If you're sure you want the unstable version, first install devtools and its dependencies.
 Then run: